robolab-pavia/slr-kit/README.md

   * `alpha_type.mu` and `alpha_type.sigma` are the mean value and the standard deviation for the type of the alpha parameter.

 An example of this file can be found in the `ga_param.toml` file.
+The default values in this file can be a good starting point for the GA parameters, but they require a check from the user.
+In particular the probabilities must be checked to ensure some variation in the individuals.
+The `component_mutation` probability must be checked to ensure that the mutation operator applies some variation to each mutating individuals.
+The parameters in the `mutate` section are also important.
+In particular the `topics.sigma` must be choosen taking into account the range of possible numbers of topics.
+The `no_below.sigma` must be choosen taking into account the number of document used in training.
+The other defaults are usually fine to guarantee some variation of the parameters and can be left untouched.

 To each trained model it is assigned an UUID.
 The script outputs all the models in `<outdir>/<date>_<time>_lda_results/<UUID>`.